Discovery of a 310-day Period from the Enshrouded Massive System NaSt1 (WR 122): Results and Analysis

 \subsection{Mid-IR Variability}

 Mid-IR spectroscopy of \nast~with BASS taken in 2017--2019 reveals variability at 3--13 $\mu$m (Fig.~\ref{fig:SED}), where the mid-IR flux from \nast~is likely dominated by thermal emission from circumstellar dust \citep{Crowther1999,Rajagopal2007}.
-The IR-dominated spectral energy distribution (SED) in Figure~\ref{fig:SED} also demonstrates that \nast~is enshrouded by circumstellar dust in addition to being obscured by interstellar material.
+The IR-dominated spectral energy distribution (SED) in Figure~\ref{fig:SED} (\textit{left}) also demonstrates that \nast~is enshrouded by circumstellar dust in addition to being obscured by interstellar material.

-Semicontemporaneous ZTF $gr$ and PGIR $J$ photometry taken within 20~d ($\Delta\varphi \approx 0.07$) of the BASS spectroscopy in 2019 Apr.
-(MJD 58579) and within 5 days ($\Delta\varphi \approx 0.02$) of BASS spectroscopy in 2019 Aug.
-(MJD 58719) samples near the \nast~minimum and peak emission, respectively (Fig.~\ref{fig:LC}).
-The \nast~SED at these two epochs shows that the trend in the mid-IR variability is consistent with the optical/near-IR variability (Fig.~\ref{fig:SED}).
-The $g$, $r$, and $J$ photometry increased by $10\pm4\%$, $28\pm2\%$, and $24\pm2\%$ (respectively) between the 2019 Apr. and 2019 Aug. observations shown in Figure~\ref{fig:SED}.
-The 3--13 $\mu$m emission increased by $\sim10$--30\% between 2019 Apr. and 2019 Aug., where the largest variations ($>20\%$) were observed at shorter mid-IR wavelengths ($\lambda \approx 3$ $\mu$m).
+Figure~\ref{fig:SED} (\textit{center}) shows the semicontemporaneous ZTF $gr$, ATLAS $co$, and PGIR $J$ photometry taken within 20~d ($\Delta\varphi \approx 0.06$) of the BASS spectroscopy in 2019 Apr.
+(MJD 58579) and within 7 days ($\Delta\varphi \approx 0.02$) of BASS spectroscopy in 2019 Aug.
+(MJD 58719).
+Figure~\ref{fig:SED} (\textit{center}) also shows the ZTF and ATLAS photometry taken within 4~d ($\Delta\varphi \approx 0.01$) of the BASS spectroscopy in 2018 May (MJD 58251).
+The timing of the 2019 Apr.~($\varphi = 0.71$) and 2019 Aug.~($\varphi = 0.17$) observations sample near the \nast~minimum and peak emission, respectively (see Fig.~\ref{fig:LC}).
+The \nast~SED at these two epochs shows that the trend in the mid-IR variability is consistent with the optical/near-IR variability (Fig.~\ref{fig:SED}, \textit{right}).
+The ZTF, ATLAS, and PGIR photometry increased by 10--30\% between the 2019 Apr.and 2019 Aug.
+The 3--13 $\mu$m emission increased similarly by $\sim10$--30\% between 2019 Apr. and 2019 Aug., where the largest variations ($>20\%$) were observed at shorter mid-IR wavelengths ($\lambda \approx 3$ $\mu$m).
 Variability from the circumstellar dust emission in the mid-IR is therefore likely linked to the optical/near-IR variability.